by Les Grady, licensed professional engineer (retired)

 - Reduce your use of energy at home.

-- Weatherize your home.
-This minimizes your heating and cooling energy needs and their costs.
+- Weatherize your home to minimize your heating and cooling energy needs.

 - Use Energy Star appliances.